-Less than 1%
+^{}Less than 1%.

-(3) Based on a Schedule 13D filed with the SEC on February 14, 2019.
-Harvest Fund Advisors LLC has sole voting and dispositive power over the common units

-(5) This amount includes:

-32,625 common units owned directly by Mr. Hess, as to which he has sole voting and dispositive power.

-173,925 common units held by two family limited liability companies controlled by Mr. Hess, as to which Mr. Hess has sole voting and dispositive power.

-130,425 common units held by a charitable lead annuity trust established under the will of Leon Hess.
-Mr. Hess has sole voting power over the common units held by this trust and shares dispositive power over such common units with other individuals.

-97,825 common units held by the Hess Foundation, Inc. of which Mr. Hess is a director and as to which Mr. Hess has sole voting power and shares dispositive power with certain other directors of the foundation
+- (3) Based on a Schedule 13D filed with the SEC on February 14, 2019.
+Harvest Fund Advisors LLC has sole voting and dispositive power over the common units. - (4) Based on a Schedule 13G/A filed with the SEC on February 13, 2019.
+FMR LLC has sole voting power over 164 common units and dispositive power over 1,691,011 common units - (5) This amount includes: - · 32,625 common units owned directly by Mr. Hess, as to which he has sole voting and dispositive power. - · 173,925 common units held by two family limited liability companies controlled by Mr. Hess, as to which Mr. Hess has sole voting and dispositive power. - 130,425 common units held by a charitable lead annuity trust established under the will of Leon Hess.
+Mr. Hess has sole voting power over the common units held by this trust and shares dispositive power over such common units with other individuals. - 97,825 common units held by the Hess Foundation, Inc. of which Mr. Hess is a director and as to which Mr. Hess has sole voting power and shares dispositive power with certain other directors of the foundation.